run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/configuration/generate-reports-tickets.md

 3. Click on "Generate PDF" to create the report in PDF and/or click on "Generate XLS" to create the report in Excel.

+    !!!
+Abstract "NEW"

+        Now the report also prints a table with the quantitative per unit and another with the quantitative per unit and service

 ##Generate report quantitative by services completed (synthetic)